qiudengqiang/testify/README.md

 # testify
-The repo content about practice of tech.
+The content of this repo about practice of tech.